• Skip to primary navigation

 The amount of protein in nuts is considerably high.
 However, different types of nuts have different amounts of protein per 100 grams.

-Almonds are the best type of nut for protein consumption because it contains 32.1 grams of protein per 100 g.
+Almonds are the best type of nut for protein consumption because they contain 32.1 grams of protein per 100 g.
 It has more than double the amount that walnuts contain.
-Both walnuts and almonds contain twice the amount tofu does at 16 grams per 100 g.
+Both walnuts and almonds contain twice the amount of tofu does at 16 grams per 100 g.

-Cashews are not bad either with 17g/100g, Pistachios are only slightly lower than cashews with 16.8g/100g protein.
-But peanuts are inferior to any other nut with only 7g/100g, which is half that of both almonds and cashews. , but peanuts are the least protein-rich nut with 7g/100g protein.
+Cashews are not bad either, with 17g/100g, and Pistachios are only slightly lower than cashews, with 16.8g/100g protein.
+But peanuts are inferior to any other nut, with only 7g/100g, which is half that of both almonds and cashews.
+Peanuts are the least protein-rich nut with 7g/100g protein.

-However, the protein in nuts is incomplete protein since it doesn't contain all 9 essential amino acids.
-However, protein in almonds is a complete protein, and protein in cashews also contains a good amount of these amino acids.
+However, the protein in nuts is incomplete since it doesn't contain all nine essential amino acids.
+However, almonds are a complete protein, and cashews also contain a good amount of these amino acids.

-Nut consumption should not be the only protein intake for vegans or vegetarians due to missing essential amino acids, but adding them can help make up for this shortcoming.
+Nut consumption should not be the only protein intake for vegans or vegetarians because they may lack essential amino acids, but adding them can help make up for this shortcoming.

 Oats - Vegan Protein Sources

 Oats are an ancient grain.
 Oatmeal is the most popular form of oats.
-Some popular oats recipes are baked oatmeal, oats porridge, etc. This is an excellent source of protein and fiber.
+Some popular oat recipes are baked oatmeal, oat porridge, etc. This is an excellent source of protein and fiber.
 This superfood has numerous health benefits.

 Rolled oats are a healthy choice as long as you exercise portion control and eat them plain instead of adding sugar or other toppings.